livramatheus/new-project-cheat-sheet/next-js.md

 # New Next.JS + TailwindCSS project cheat sheet

+This cheat sheet depicts some broad instructions on how to set up a new Next.JS + TailwindCSS.
+It's suited for those who already have some experience and just want a simple checklist for a brand new project.

+This cheat sheet will guide you through:

+- Initializing a Next.js project
+- Installing a lint preset
+- Installing prettier plugin for Tailwind
+- Cleaning default files and folders from Next.js
+- Connecting the project to GitHub
+- Creating Production and Test environments on Vercel

 ## Initializing Next.js Project
 1. Run `npx create-next-app@latest .` inside the desired project folder